Julie Jameson, Ph.D.

-All files received by the February 15 deadline will be reviewed by the Department of Graduate Studies Committee for potential acceptance.
-In addition to the previously mentioned qualifications, acceptance into our M.S. program also depends on availability of faculty to accept an applicant into their lab.
-Applicants are strongly urged to review faculty research interests (available on the Biological Sciences web site) and make contact with relevant faculty prior to applying to our program.
+All files received by the March 1 deadline will be reviewed by the Biology Graduate Committee for potential acceptance.
+In addition to the previously mentioned qualifications, acceptance into the M.S. program also depends on availability of faculty to accept an applicant into their lab.
+Applicants are strongly urged to review faculty research interests (available on the Biological Sciences web site) and make contact with relevant faculty prior to applying to the program.

 Applicants who meet all CSUSM and Biological Sciences department requirements will be admitted as classified graduate students.
 In addition, promising applicants, who have deficiencies in specific admission criteria (i.e. missing one preparatory course or slight GPA deficiencies) that can be removed by additional preparation or coursework, may be considered for admittance with conditional classification status.
 The procedure for removing the acceptance conditions will be detailed in the acceptance letter.
 Please contact the Graduate Advisor for more information.

-Accepted students will be assigned a temporary faculty advisor, whom they should contact prior to the start of the Fall Semester to schedule an advising appointment.
+Accepted students will be assigned a faculty advisor, whom they should contact prior to the start of the Fall semester to schedule an advising appointment.